 The duct-tape treatment does not work for everyone and nor can everyone use it, depending on where the wart or warts are located.
-In any case the regular application of Tea-tree has also been seen to have a high success rate in eradicating warts.
+In this case the regular application of Tea-tree has also been seen to have a high success rate in eradicating warts.

 Tea-tree is a highly potent anti-microbial substance and must be used with care and respect.
 Start with a low dose and then gradually build it up to be sure your skin can tolerate the Tea-tree in a more concentrated form.

 In practical terms this could mean beginning with a 1:10 dilution, i.e. 5 drops of Tea-tree to 50 drops of water, dabbed on the wart and allowed to dry.
 If you tolerate this with no problems then slowly increase the potency of the treatment by decreasing the amount of water.
 For example, the next step could be a 1:5 dilution, i.e. 5 drops of Tea-tree to 25 drops of water.
-Again, if no problems with tenderness or skin reactions then keep making it stronger, e.g. a 1:2 dilution, i.e. 5 drops of Tea-tree to just 10 drops of water.
+Again, if no problems with tenderness or skin reactions then keep making it stronger, e.g. a 1:2 dilution, which is 5 drops of Tea-tree to just 10 drops of water.

-Some people can even end up being able to dab a few drops of undiluted Tea-tree oil directly on to their wart with no problems whatsoever but others will eventually find that they start getting a mild rash if they use it too strong and without enough water; proceed with caution and let your body tell you how much Tea-tree it can handle.
+Some people will be able to dab a few drops of undiluted Tea-tree oil directly on to their wart with no problems whatsoever but others will eventually find that they start getting a mild rash if they use it too strong and without enough water; proceed with caution and let your body tell you how much Tea-tree it can handle.

-The old treatment of rubbing a little fresh Celandine sap (from breaking the stems) can also be effective though again it needs to be used with care and caution and you do need to have a fresh Chelidonium majus, Celandine, plant growing in a pot at home, something that should not be hard to either get or grow in most parts of the world.
+The ancient wart-treatment of rubbing a little fresh Celandine sap (from breaking the stems) can also be effective though again it needs to be used with care and caution and you do need to have a fresh Chelidonium majus plant growing in a pot at home, but this is something that should not be hard to get or grow in most parts of the world.

-You simply break open a stem (as shown below) and rub the yellow sap that is released into the wart once a day for as long as it takes.
-To be sure you are on the right track take careful note if a) the wart is clearly breaking down a little more each day and b) that your surrounding skin is tolerating the potency of the herb okay.
+To apply it, you simply break open a stem of the Celandine, as shown below, and rub the yellow sap that is released into the wart once a day for as long as it takes.
+To be sure you are on the right track take careful note if a) the wart is clearly breaking down little by little and b) your surrounding skin is tolerating the potency of this herb.

 Chelidonium majus (Celandine)